KITS: 2010-2015

-On March 30, 2010, the Oakland Raiders football team announced a multi-year agreement for Live 105 and its sister station, KFRC (now KZDG), to broadcast play-by-play coverage of the team's pre-season, regular season, and post-season games.
+On March 30, 2010, the Oakland Raiders football team announced a multi-year agreement for KITS and its sister station, KFRC (now KZDG), to broadcast play-by-play coverage of the team's pre-season, regular season, and post-season games.
 KITS and KFRC would serve as the team's flagship stations.

 In December 2010, the DJ line-up was overhauled by management.
 The most notable of the changes was airing the syndicated Kevin and Bean show, originating from co-owned Alternative station KROQ-FM in Los Angeles, as the new morning drive time program (5:30–10 a.m.) beginning January 3, 2011.
 As a result, the No Name Show was broken up as sidekick/traffic reporter Katie was released from the station and No Name was moved from mornings to afternoons, displacing long-time afternoon host Jared Aman.
 Midday host Kat was also released from the station as part of the changes.